-You can download an application here, pick one up from the GVS Office inside the Meeting Haus or from the Historic Preservation Office at 109 North Front Street.
-It is recommended that you file the application at the Historic Preservation Office, although it also can be filed at the GVS Office.
+You can download an application here, pick one up from the GVS Office inside the Meeting Haus or from the Historic Preservation Office at 111.
+N. Front St., 3rd Flr, Columbus, Ohio 43215.
+Applications must be submitted to the Columbus Historic Preservation Office; the German Village Society does not accept applications.
 If the application is filed before 5 p.m.at least two Tuesdays before the next GVC meeting, it will be scheduled for review at the next meeting.

 WHAT MATERIALS SHOULD ACCOMPANY THE APPLICATION?

 Depending on the type and scope of the project, your application may require that building site or streetscape photos, site plans, elevations, floor plans, and construction drawings be submitted with the application.
 The COA application contains further details regarding the information required for various types of projects.